murrayo/yape/README.md

     python3 --version
     Python 3.6.0

 New to Python?
-See Fabians article on InterSystems Community or google :)
+See Fabian's article on InterSystems Community or google :)

 https://community.intersystems.com/post/visualizing-data-jungle-part-i-lets-make-graph